 Students receiving financial aid should consult with the Financial Aid Office concerning the possible effect of awards received caused by withdrawal or change in course-load.
 Any remaining balance on account must be paid at the time of withdrawal or dismissal.
 Direct DepositDirect deposit is available to students who prefer eligible funds to be directly transferred to an individual account electronically.
 This process will be administered by the Office of Student Accounts, and can only be exercised after the completion of the direct deposit authorization application form.
 Return of Title IV Funds Sample Calculations*The percentage of the semester completed is the percentage of aid earned.
 This is calculated by the number of days attended divided by the number of days in the semester.
 If a student withdrew on the twentieth day of a semester 100 days in length, the student would have only received 20 percent of the aid received (20/100 =2.0).
 Students who remain enrolled through at least 50 percent of the payment period (semester) are considered to have earned 100 percent of aid received and will not owe a repayment of Federal Aid received.Funds will be returned to the appropriate Title IV programs according to the following listing beginning with student loans to reduce the debt of the student and/or parent borrower:

-Students may withdraw from Oakwood University by submitting a “Withdrawal Form” to Financial Aid Office.
+Students may withdraw from Oakwood University by submitting a “Withdrawal Form” to the Registrar’s Office.
 Calculation of refunds or tuition adjustments shall be based on the date the Registrar receives the signed and completed withdrawal form.

 *Examples of refund calculations are available for review in Student Accounts.Satisfactory Academic ProgressAll students applying for, or receiving Title IV Federal Assistance at Oakwood University must progress satisfactorily towards completion of a chosen academic or vocational program.Take note of the following financial information.

 Payment PlanPlan I: Cash Advance-YearlyA 10% is given to students who pay 100% of the academic year’s tuition, fees, room, and board in cash* at registration.
 The discount (10% of tuition only) will be applied at the end of the semester.-Per SemesterA 5% discount is given to students who pay 100% of the semester’s tuition, fees, room and board in cash* at registration (5% of tuition only) will be applied at the end of the semester.
 Plan II: Monthly Payment PlanResidential & off-campus students are required to pay a deposit of 70% of total costs.
 Students must pay in the form of cash, money order, certified check, cashiers check, traveler’s check, VISA, MASTERCARD, or AMEX.
 A bill will be sent every other month to the student and/or financial sponsor.
 Payments are due on the 30th of each month.
-TMS/AMSOnce you have met the 70% requirement, you must join one of the monthly payment plan providers for the remaining 30%.
+TMSIf you met the minimum requirement, you must sign up for the monthly payment plan for the remaining balance, with TMS (Tuition Management Systems) 1-800-722-4867.
 For Canadian Students OnlyAll payments in Canadian Dollars will be matched Canadian dollar for US dollar when the official exchange rate does not fall below $.70.
 For example, if the exchange rate is .65, a payment of CAN $2,000 would be credited to the student’s account as US $1,900.
 With an exchange rate of .70 or higher, the credited amount would be $2,000.
 To be eligible for this matching scholarship, all payments must be in the form of cash, money orders, and certified checks in Canadian currency.
 Furthermore, the matching scholarships are not refundable.
 Students receiving these matching scholarships will not be eligible for the yearly or semester cash advance discounts.*Cash does not include federal aid (loans, grants, work) or scholarships and subsidies.VIEWING YOUR ACCOUNT & PAYING ONLINE (instructions)